Zero asymptotics for successive derivatives of hyperexponential functions with finite essential singularities: Microscopic local laws at essential singularities

 \begin{prop}[rigidity of the Laguerre reduction] Fix $c_j\in \Z(T)$, set $\alpha_j:=p_j-\nu_j$, and let $E(z)=\sum_{s=1}^{m_j}\lambda_{j,s}(z-c_j)^{-s}+E_j^{\mathrm{reg}}(z)$ with $\lambda_{j,m_j}\ne0$.
 In the coordinate $x=(z-c_j)^{-1}$, the scalar connection trivialized by $f$ becomes, after holomorphic gauge equivalence at $x=\infty$,

-Since a holomorphic gauge at $x=\infty$ can only modify the connection coefficient by $O(x^{-2})$ terms, the polynomial degree $m_j$ is an invariant.
+Since a holomorphic gauge at $x=\infty$ can only modify the connection coefficient by $O(x^{-2})$ terms, the polynomial part $Q_j'(x)$ of the coefficient is invariant; hence its degree $m_j-1$, equivalently the degree $m_j$ of the irregular type $Q_j$, is invariant.
 In particular, after a linear rescaling of $x$, the local connection is holomorphically equivalent to

 if and only if $m_j=1$. \end{prop}